-As of 31 December 2021 and 2020, the Company had total assets of 2,157.12 million Baht and 2,644.78 million Baht respectively of which the majority were loans to customers or 85.56% and 90.34% of total assets respectively.
+As of 31 December 2022 and 2021, the Company had total assets of 2,017.46 million baht and 2,157.12 million baht respectively of which decreased about 140.00 million baht or 6.00% from a decrease of receivable.
+The majority were loans to customers or 63.65% and 85.56% of total assets respectively.

-Current assets as of 31 December 2021 and 2020 total 1,350.26 million Baht and 1,908.84 million Baht respectively.
+Current assets as of 31 December 2022 and 2021 total 1,242.30 million baht and 1,350.26 million baht respectively.
 The major current assets were financial lease and hire purchase debtors, factoring debtors, and term loans.
-The current portion of the loans payable within 1 year of those lending stood at 94.25%, and 97.09% of total current assets respectively.
-The cause of the decline was a decrease in loan receivables due within 1 year compared with the previous year.
-However, the Cash and cash equivalents increased which reflected the increased caution in lending under slower economic conditions.
+The current portion of the loans payable within 1 year of those lending stood at 61.14%, and 94.25% of total current assets respectively.
+The cause of the decline was a decrease in loan receivables due within 1 year compared with the previous year as a resulted in had cash inflow from operation and could payment debenture in December then issuing new debenture about 400.00 million baht so the Company had cash and cash equivalent as of 2022 amounting 467.70 million baht or 37.65% of current assets.

-Total non-current assets as of 31 December 2021 and 2020 stood at 806.86 million Baht and 735.95 million Baht respectively.
+Total non-current assets as of 31 December 2022 and 2021 was about 775.16 million baht and 806.86 million baht respectively.
 Key non-current assets consist of financial lease and hire purchase customers, factoring customers, and term loans customers.
-The non-current portion of the loan payable over 1 year of those lending stood at 71.02% and 72.85% of total non-current assets respectively.
-The cause of the increase in loan receivables due over 1 year according to increase in non-performing loans (NPLs)
+The non-current portion of the loan payable over 1 year of those lending stood at 67.67% and 71.02% of total non-current assets respectively.
+The cause of the increase in loan receivables due over 1 year according to increase in non-performing loans (NPLs).